Skip advert

 Advertisement - Article continues below

-In order to keep this large SUV ahead of the competition in a literal sense, the Polestar 3 is powered by a substantial 107kWh battery pack which boasts some impressive claimed ranges.
-In standard Long Range Dual Motor form, the Polestar 3 can return up to 390 miles per charge on the official WLTP tests.
-If you’re prepared to exchange some miles for a bit more power, opting for the Performance Pack reduces this figure to 349 miles.
+In order to keep this large SUV ahead of the competition, the Polestar 3 is powered by a substantial 107kWh battery pack, which boasts some impressive claimed ranges.
+In entry-level Long range Single motor form, the Polestar 3 can return up to 438 miles per charge on the official WLTP tests.
+If you’re prepared to sacrifice some range for a bit more power, you can opt for the dual-motor models, with the Long range Dual motor offering up to a claimed 392 miles on a full charge, and the Long range Dual motor with Performance Pack giving 352 miles.

-In order to prevent the big battery from keeping you waiting around when you need to top it up, the Polestar 3’s 250kW peak rapid-charging speed allows it to be charged from 10% to 80% in 30 minutes.
+In order to prevent the big battery from keeping you waiting around when you need to top it up, the Polestar 3’s 250kW peak rapid-charging speed allows it to be charged from 10 per cent to 80 per cent in 30 minutes.

 Advertisement - Article continues below